seunomonije/mcbeth/mclang/README.md

 #### Linux

-The following commands worked to install all needed dependencies on Ubuntu 20.04:
+The following commands will install all needed dependencies on Ubuntu 20.04:

 ```
 sudo apt-get install opam